amphoria/lczero-training/README.md

-# Training
+# Training on Windows

-The training pipeline resides in `tf`, this requires tensorflow running on linux (Ubuntu 16.04 in this case).
-(It can be made to work on windows too, but it takes more effort.)
+The training pipeline resides in `tf`.
+I have documented the changes I made to get the training pipeline to run under Windows.
+I have also created some python scripts help with fetching and processing the self-play game files.

 ## Installation